mfgabriel92/compound-direct-stocktake-assessment/README.md

 ## Dependencies

-Install the dependencies. `yarn` recommended due to an error wit NPM.
+Install the dependencies. `yarn` is recommended due to an error with NPM.

 ```
 npm i -g yarn